ox-it/talks.ox/docs/source/user/talk-editors/editing.rst

 Publishing
 ----------

-Talks are flagged as **In preparation** when you first create them.
+Talks are flagged as **Published** when you first create them.
+However, you may want to indicate that a talk's details are incomplete.
+In this case you can switch the talk's status to **In Preparation**.

 .. image:: images/editing/publishing.png
    :alt: Publishing